koepalex/blog/content/about/index.md

 I'm an software enthusiast which follows the paradigma of lifelong learning.
 Except from developing software I like to spend time with my kids, go swimming, listen to audiobooks/podcasts or play board-games, rollplay-games and computer-games with friends.

+Opinions are my own and not necessarily the point of view of my employer.

 ## Short Biography

 | Company | From | To | Location | Highest Position | Exemplary Projects |